sahilm/fuzzy/README.md

 The algorithm is based of the awesome work of [forrestthewoods](https://github.com/forrestthewoods/lib_fts/blob/master/code/fts_fuzzy_match.js).
 See [this](https://blog.forrestthewoods.com/reverse-engineering-sublime-text-s-fuzzy-match-4cffeed33fdb#.d05n81yjy)
 blog post for details of the algorithm.

+The Go gopher was designed by Renee French (http://reneefrench.blogspot.com/).
+The design is licensed under the Creative Commons 3.0 Attributions license.

 ## License